 Our board meets at least quarterly.
 Our board solicits input and nominations from its members and elects one of its members as Chairman.
-The roles of Chief Executive Officer and Chairman of our board, and the corresponding roles at the Bank, are held by Stephen W. Whatley, and, we do not have a policy regarding the separation of these roles, as our and the Bank's board believes that it is in the best interests of our organization to make that determination from time to time based on the position and direction of our organization and the membership of our board.
-Our board has determined that combining the roles of Chief Executive Officer and Chairman is in the best interests of our stockholders at this time.
+The roles of Chief Executive Officer and Chairman of our board are held by Stephen W. Whatley, and, we do not have a policy regarding the separation of these roles, as our board believes that it is in the best interests of our organization to make that determination from time to time based on the position and direction of our organization and the membership of our board.
+Our board has determined that combining the roles of Chief Executive Officer and Chairman is in the best interests of our stockholders at this time because the combined roles allow for a single point of leadership and is acceptable based on our size and complexity.

 Our independent directors have also determined that it is optimal for the board to have a "lead director," whose responsibilities include, among others, presiding over executive sessions of the independent directors and establishing the agenda for each meeting of the independent directors.
-Mr. Pumroy served as lead independent director through August 11, 2021 and Mr. Smith was appointed to serve as lead independent director on March 16, 2022.
+Mr. Smith has served as lead independent director since March 2022.